peterhinch/micropython_eeprom/flash/FLASH.md

 an inevitable price for the large capacity of flash chips.

 FAT and littlefs filesystems are supported but the latter is preferred owing to its resilience and wear levelling characteristics.
+Please note that this driver has been tested on LFS2 only.
+Users requiring a driver with minimum code size may want to consider [this driver](https://github.com/robert-hh/SPI_Flash) with LFS1.

 Arguably byte level access on such large devices has few use cases other than for facilitating effective hardware tests and for diagnostics.